-- The Assistant Head teacher / Year 6 teacher or SENCO will discuss the specific needs of your child with the SENCO / Year Manager of their secondary school.
+- The Year 6 teacher or SENCO will discuss the specific needs of your child with the SENCO / Year Manager of their secondary school.

 - Your child will have focused learning about aspects of transition to support their understanding of the changes ahead.

-- The Learning and Behaviour Support Service (LABSS) provide additional transition support for small groups and when necessary individuals.
+- The Learning and Well being Support Service (LAWSS) provide additional transition support for small groups and when necessary individuals.

 How accessible is Allelsey Hall Primary School for children will special educational needs and disabilities in and out of the classroom?

 - We ensure that equipment used is accessible to all children regardless of their needs.

 - The school is a single storey building.
 From inside the building there are wide doorways leading into the hall, Reception and the Key Stage 1 classroom.
 The Reception and Year 1 classrooms are on split levels with 4 stairs.

 - AHPS has a lift that enables access in the middle of the school